 \paragraph{Examples of Predicted Answers:} We demonstrate the capability of the QA model by showing some randomly selected examples of the predicted answers along with the questions and gold-standard answers in Table~\ref{tab:ex_pred}.

-\paragraph{Analysis of Model's Capability to Identify Whether a Note Contains IDU-related Information or Not:} our study focuses on extracting IDU-related information from clinical progress notes, but ideally, we also want our QA model to identify whether the note contains IDU-related information or not.
-As such, as an additional analysis, we examine the QA model's ability to identify clinical progress notes that do not contain any mention of IDU keywords (Table~\ref{tab:keywords}) and as such are assumed to have no information about IDU.
-We hypothesize that given a clinical progress note with no mentions of IDU, the QA model should return an empty string because it could not find the information it was asked to retrieve.
+\paragraph{Analysis of Model's Capability to Identify Whether a Note Contains IDU-related Information or Not:} Our study focuses on extracting IDU-related information from clinical notes, but ideally, we also want our QA model to identify whether the note contains IDU-related information or not.
+As such, as an additional analysis, we examine the QA model's ability to identify clinical notes that do not contain any mention of IDU keywords (Table~\ref{tab:keywords}) and as such are assumed to have no information about IDU.
+We hypothesize that given a clinical note with no mentions of IDU, the QA model should return an empty string because it could not find the information it was asked to retrieve.